multipliedtwice/prisma-generator-express/README.md

 When you run `npx prisma generate`, it automatically:

 - Exposes Prisma API to clients - all operations with database is available, including all relationships at any depth.
-- Service functions that you can import into your Express routes.
-By default, these functions handle CRUD operations and output validation.
-This behavior can be controlled.
+- Generates service functions that you can import into your Express routes.
-- Router generator function that lets you select which routes to add to the application and which middlewares to apply.
+- Router generator function that lets you select which routes to attach to express all and which middlewares to apply.

 ## Table of Contents